girlscript/winter-of-contributing/Python/Python_1.5_Brief_history_of_python#76/read.md

 <!----Please delete the hashtag from the correct option----->

 - [ ] Audio (Should be in mp3 format Includes speech clarity, Concise ,Low distortion)
-- [ ] Vi#deo (Animations, screen-recordings, presentations and regular explanatory films are all possibilties etc)
-- [ ] Doc#umentation (Content Creation in the form of codes or tutorials)
-- [ ] Other (If you choose other, Please mention changes below)

 <hr>